Learning management system: Technical aspects

 An LMS can be either hosted locally or by a vendor.
 A vendor-hosted cloud system tends to follow a SaaS (software as a service) model.
 All data in a vendor-hosted system is housed by the supplier and accessed by users through the internet, on a computer or mobile device.
 Vendor-hosted systems are typically easier to use and require less technical expertise.
 An LMS that is locally hosted sees all data pertaining to the LMS hosted internally on the users′ internal servers.
 Locally hosted LMS software will often be open-source, meaning users will acquire (either through payment or free of charge) the LMS software and its code.
 With this, the user is able to modify and maintain the software through an internal team.
 Individuals and smaller organizations tend to stick with cloud-based systems due to the cost of internal hosting and maintenance.

 There are a variety of integration strategies for embedding content into LMSs, including AICC, xAPI (also called 'Tin Can'), SCORM (Sharable Content Object Reference Model) and LTI (Learning Tools Interoperability).

 Through an LMS, teachers may create and integrate course materials, articulate learning goals, align content and assessments, track studying progress, and create customized tests for students.
 An LMS allows the communication of learning objectives, and organize learning timelines.
 An LMS perk is that it delivers learning content and tools straight to learners, and assessment can be automated.
 It can also reach marginalized groups through special settings.
 Such systems have built-in customizable features including assessment and tracking.
 Thus, learners can see in real time their progress and instructors can monitor and communicate the effectiveness of learning.
 One of the most important features of LMS is trying to create a streamline communication between learners and instructors.
 Such systems, besides facilitating online learning, tracking learning progress, providing digital learning tools, managing communication, and maybe selling content, may be used to provide different communication features.

 Features

 Managing courses, users and roles

 Learning management systems may be used to create professionally structured course content.
-The teacher can add, text, images, videos, pdfs, tables, links and text formatting, interactive tests, slideshows etc. Moreover, they can create different types of users, such as teachers, students, parents, visitors and editors (hierarchies).
-It helps control which content a student can access, track studying progress and engage student with contact tools.
+The teacher can add text, images, videos, pdfs, tables, links and text formatting, interactive tests, slideshows, etc. Moreover, they can create different types of users, such as teachers, students, parents, visitors and editors (hierarchies).
+It helps control which content students can access, track studying progress and engage students with contact tools.
 Teachers can manage courses and modules, enroll students or set up self-enrollment.